-On the last track, we discussed five hidden issues that can drive frustrating or destructive arguments between spouses.
+In the last section, we discussed five hidden issues that can drive frustrating or destructive arguments between spouses.
 These are issues of control and power, issues of caring, issues of recognition, issues of commitment, and issues of integrity.
 We also discussed ways to recognize hidden issues.

-On this track, we will discuss three key assumptions that can help couples approach learning steps to solve problems together.
-These three assumptions are, all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.
+In this section, we will discuss three key assumptions that can help couples approach learning steps to solve problems together.
+These three assumptions are all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.

 Clearly, Tara’s belief that good couples do not have problems impeded her ability to approach healthy problem solving with Mike.
 Do you have a client, like Tara, who thinks that problems are rare in relationships?
 I explained to Tara that all couples have problems, no matter how strong they are together.
 I stated, "Some problems are very specific and need real solutions, like compromising on which area of the city to live in based on where each partner works.
 Some, like the personality conflict between you and Mike, are likely to last over time, but effective communication and problem solving can help you both fulfill your needs."